Yandex Cloud

 • --service-account-name: Service account name.

-4. When running a YDB CLI command, specify the path to the file with your service account's authorized access key in the --sa-key-file parameter.
+4. In your YDB CLI commands, provide the path to this authorized key file in the --sa-key-file parameter.

-To avoid entering this parameter every time you run a command, save the file path to the SA_KEY_FILE environment variable or set up a YDB CLI profile.
+To skip this step every time you run a command, save the file path to the SA_KEY_FILE environment variable or set up a YDB CLI profile.

-5. Check that the connection is correct by requesting user information:
+5. Check the connection by requesting user information:

 ydb \